cs-fullstack-fall-2018/javascript-review-10-questions-participation-noobintheus/README.md

 2) This|is|a|test#that#illustrates#some#key#points#about#scripts

-3) Nothing will be displayed on the screen and an error will display in the console
+3) Nothing will be displayed on the screen and an error will display in the console xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 4) This#is#a#test that illustrates